NathanJColbert/CharacterBot/README.md

 # The speech ID is a default voice on ElevenLabs.
 ./AiBot.exe -prompt "You are a middle aged man who really likes dad jokes." -speech "N2lVS1w4EtoT3dr4eOWO"
 ```

+## Known Issues

+- [DPP THREAD COMPLEXITY] Currently the bot can only handle sending audio to one guild at a time.
+This is VERY BAD because I set up the bot to handle multiple guilds on separate threads.
+Currently if the bot tries to buffer audio to multiple guilds it will hard crash!
+I am looking into what I can do.
+I may be using DPP's library wrong...